Trending Wedding Hairstyles For 2020 From Bridal Fashion Week

 Of course, the classic wedding style of hair swept away from the face will always be a bridal favorite.
 This year, instead of the same old dull styles that tend to bring the prom to mind, or the too-wet look of the past, we saw effortless-looking updos on the runway from Kelly Faetanini.
 Each style was bohemian-soft, yet extremely chic.

-To check out these bridal looks in action and to see other Bridal Fashion Week trends for Spring 2018, check out the video below:
+Watch the video below to see these bridal looks in action, and to see other Bridal Fashion Week trends for Spring 2018: